-- 1. A member shall be entitled to appoint not more than two (2) proxies to attend and vote at the meeting provided that where a member appoints two (2) proxies, the appointment shall be invalid unless he specifies the proportion of his shareholdings to be represented by each proxy. - 2.
-A proxy may but need not be a member of the Company, and the provisions of Section 149(1) (b) of the Companies Act, 1965 shall not apply. - 3.
-If the appointor is a corporation, this proxy form must be executed under its common seal or under the hand of an officer or attorney duly authorised. - 4.
+- 1. Only depositors whose names appear in the General Meeting Record of Depositors on 18 September 2012 shall be eligible to vote, speak and attend the Meeting. - 2.
+A member shall be entitled to appoint not more than two (2) proxies to attend and vote at the same meeting provided that where a member appoints two (2) proxies, the appointment shall be invalid unless he specifies the proportions of his shareholdings to be represented by each proxy. - 3.
+A proxy may but need not be a member of the Company and the provisions of Section 149 (1)(b) of the Companies Act, 1965 shall not apply to the Company.
+There shall be no restriction as to the qualification of the proxy. - 4.
+For an exempt authorised nominee as defined under the Securities Industries (Central Depositories) Act 1991, which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there shall be no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 5.
+The instrument appointing a proxy shall be in writing under the hand of the appointor or his attorney duly authorised in writing or, if the appointor is a corporation, either under Seal or under the hand of an officer or attorney duly authorised. - 6.
 To be valid, this proxy form, duly completed must be deposited at the Registered Office not less than forty eight (48) hours before the time for holding the meeting or any adjournment thereof.